Ttonyyy/YOLO_Project/README.md

 --- | --- | --- | --- |---
 YOLOv11n | Kaggle Dataset | 81.7 | 80.9 | 88.9

 The real-time performance metrics I measured were FPS and latency.
 This is something that the IEEE paper did not include in any of their findings because they did not implement their model for real-time object detection.
-The table down below provides my results for FPS and latency for video capture without the model and with the model active.
+The table down below provides my FPS and latency results for video capture without the model and with the model active.
 Real-time Video | FPS | Latency
 --- | --- | ---
-No Model | 14-15 | 0 ns (reference)
+No Model | 27-31 | 0 ns (reference)
-YOLOv11n | 14-15 | 7-9 ns
+YOLOv11n | 27-31 | 6-9 ns

-The accuracy of the model's ability to capture facial expressions correctly suffers compared to my test dataset results.
-I have to express myself very clearly sometimes to get it to recognize some facial expressions.
-For example, I have to open my mouth and extend my eyebrows to get it to detect surprised.
+The accuracy of the model's ability to capture facial expressions suffers compared to my test dataset results.
+I have to express myself very clearly to get it to recognize some facial expressions.
+For example, I have to open my mouth and point my lips downwards while closing my eyes to get it to detect sad.
 The model also has a really tough time differentiating between angry and disgust.
-It really likes disgust even though it has a smaller number of samples in the training than angry.
+It really likes disgust even though it has a smaller number of samples than angry in the training set.
 Contempt and fear rarely show at all and if it does it happens for maybe a couple of frames.
-Sometimes it will just confuse a natural facial expression on my face with sleepy.
-The best performing expressions that don't get confused all that often were happy, natural, and sad.
+Sometimes it will mistake every single facial expression I make with sleepy.
+The best performing expressions that don't get confused all that often were happy, natural, and surprised.

 # Future Work
 Make accuracy improvements for the real-time detection.
 This may mean more samples, balanced dataset, better parameters during training, fewer classes or a combination of these changes.